 Current assignment: Teaching 10% | Research 50% | Extension 40%

 I am the instructor for only one course, ENT 838, Immature Insect Taxonomy, which is offered in the Fall semester of even years.
-The course was last taught in the Fall of 2014 with 10 students enrolled.
+The course was last taught in the Fall of 2016 with 16 students enrolled.
 The course emphasizes taxonomy and identification, using immature insects.
 A collection is required, which comprises about 1/2 of the grade.
 A take-home midterm, a key-out exam, homework/exams, an oral presentation/discussion and handing in photos of immature insects make up the other half of the grade.
 I have also occasionally guest lectured in other courses, including ENT 401 Aquatic Entomology, Ent 818 Adult Insect Taxonomy, and ENT 848 Biological Control.
 I also co-coordinate with Chris DiFonzo over the use and upkeep of the teaching lab NS Rm.
 352. This includes acquisition and maintenance of the microscopes, lights, and other equipment used not only by my course but other courses as well.

 My research appointment primarily pertains to the management of the A.J.
 Cook Arthropod Research Collection and assistance provided to the department in that capacity.
 In addition to working on organization and improvement of the collection, I supervise the adjunct curators and student workers, process loans and donations, accommodate visitors, give tours, and provide identifications and information to faculty, students and the general public.
 Part of my FTE is currently supported by research grants.
 I am currently working with Dr. Delfosse on the Classical Biocontrol of Brown Marmorated Stink Bug grant.
 My duties include being the assistant director of the NS Rm.35 quarantine facility, overseeing use and maintenance of the growth chambers, and assisting with collecting, rearing and experimentation of BMSB, native stink bugs and parasitic wasps as needed.
 This past year I also was supported by Dr. Cognato's EDRR grant for which I identified Scolytinae bark beetles sent in from various parts of the U.S. I also was supported by Dr. McCullough's Asian Longhorn Beetle survey grant for which I provided identifications of Cerambcyidae and Buprestidae that were collected from various parts of Michigan.
 As a result of my efforts toward improving the collection since I arrived, I was awarded with a Distinguished Academic Specialist Award from MSU in 2014.

 I have no formal extension appointment, however, much of what I do is outreach oriented.
 Many of the services I provide through the ARC have a significant outreach component, in addition to research.
 I provide identifications and entomological information for faculty, staff, and students, as well as the general public.
 I am one of the responders/identifiers for the national Ask-an-Expert system in Extension.
 I am the director/coordinator of the Bug House, the Department’s main outreach outlet, and much of my outreach effort is focused there.
 The Bug House provides educational tours for preschool through high school and college students.
 Classes visit the Bug house and student or staff guides give an hour-long, hands-on presentation on insects and other arthropods.
 The Bug House also hosts open houses for the general public and participates in a variety of on and off campus events, such as MSU‘s Science Festival, Darwin Discovery Day, Be A Tourist in your Own Town, various elementary school science fairs, MSU Tollgate Fair and others.
 I fill in on Bug House tours if no other guides are available, and participate in most of the open houses and other events to answer questions about entomology from the general public.
-In 2014, I also helped Amanda Lorenz set up and administer the State Final Exam for Science Olympiad.
+In 2014, I also helped set up and administer the State Final Exam for Science Olympiad.
 This also involved several weekend open houses for student teams from around Michigan to come examine specimens in the teaching collection to prepare for their local and state contests.